netlabtoolkit/VarSpeedServo/README.md

-	sequencePlay(sequence, sequencePositions); // play a looping sequence starting at position 0 sequencePlay(sequence, sequencePositions, loop, startPosition); // play sequence with number of positions, loop if true, start at position sequenceStop(); // stop sequence at current position
+	sequencePlay(sequence, sequencePositions); // play a looping sequence starting at position 0 sequencePlay(sequence, sequencePositions, loop, startPosition); // play sequence with number of positions, loop if true, start at position sequenceStop(); // stop sequence at current position wait(); // wait for movement to finish isMoving()  // return true if servo is still moving

 Installation
 =============